hashicorp/terraform-provider-vsphere/website/docs/r/file.html.markdown

 ~> **NOTE:** Any directory created as part of the `create_directories` argument will not be deleted when the resource is destroyed.
-New directories are not created if the `destination_file` path is change in subsequent applies.
+New directories are not created if the `destination_file` path is changed in subsequent applies.